 You can give a resale certificate (PDF) instead of paying tax only on those goods whose care, custody and control are transferred to the customer as a part of the service.
 For example, if you copy the results of an investigation to a flash drive to give to your customer, you can buy the blank flash drive tax free with a resale certificate.

-Taxable security service providers can also give a resale certificate instead of paying tax on a service that is an integral part of their taxable security service.
-For example, if a taxable security service provider purchases the services of a credit reporting service as part of a background check, he can give the credit reporting service a resale certificate instead of paying tax on the charges.
+You can also give a resale certificate instead of paying tax on a service that is an integral part of your taxable security service.
+For example, if you purchase the services of a credit reporting service as part of a background check, you can give the credit reporting service a resale certificate instead of paying tax on the charges.

-A nonprofit organization exempt from sales tax must give you an exemption certificate instead of paying tax.
-To verify that an organization is exempt from sales tax, use our exempt entity search or call us at 1-800-252-5555.
+A nonprofit organization exempt from sales tax must give you an exemption certificate (PDF) to claim sales tax exemption.
+Security service providers can verify that an organization is exempt from sales tax using our exempt entity search or by calling us at 800-252-5555.
 Other nonprofit organizations must pay sales tax on taxable security services.